serialport/node-serialport/README.md

 #### `SerialPort.list([callback])` ⇒ <code>Promise</code>
 Retrieves a list of available serial ports with metadata.
 Only the `comName` is guaranteed.
 If unavailable the other fields will be undefined.
 The `comName` is either the path or an identifier (eg `COM1`) used to open the SerialPort.

+We make an effort to identify the hardware attached and have consistent results between systems.
+Linux and OS X are mostly consistent.
+Windows relies on 3rd party device drivers for the information and is unable to guarantee the information.
+On windows If you have a USB connected device can we provide a serial number otherwise it will be `undefined`.
+The `pnpId` and `locationId` are not the same or present on all systems.
+The examples below were run with the same Arduino Uno.

 **Kind**: static method of [<code>SerialPort</code>](#exp_module_serialport--SerialPort)
 **Returns**: <code>Promise</code> - Resolves with the list of available serial ports.